 To mark the sixth night of Hannukah settlers lit a large menorah on top of Joseph’s Tomb in Nablus, in spite of the vandalism that had occurred at the site since they last visited over a month ago.

-The IDF allows Jewish worshipers to visit the tomb once a month in the middle of the night, after it clears a safe passage through the Palestinian city to the small stone structure, located near the site of the biblical city of Shechem.
+The IDF allows Jewish worshipers to visit the tomb once a month in the middle of the night, after it clears a safe passage through the Palestinian city to the small stone structure, located on the city of the ancient Biblical city of Shehem.

-“It was painful to see [the vandalism], particularly on Hanukka,” said the acting head of the Samaria Regional Council, Yossi Dagan.
+“It was painful to see [the vandalism] particularly on Hannukah,” said the acting head of the Samaria Regional Council Yossi Dagan.

-Still, he said, representatives of the settlement movement and the IDF were able to light six oil-filled metal tin cans with a torch.
+Still, he said, representatives of the settlement movement and the IDF were able to light six oiled filled glass containers with a torch.